dezhidki/dezhidki.github.io/pages/about.md

 I study Information Technology at the University of Jyväskylä.

-Currently undergraduate.
+Graduated in Information Technology in 2019.
 Striving to become a maths, physics and IT teacher.
+Interested in Virtual Learning Environments and their potential uses in teaching mathematics.

+Hobbyist tinkerer with .NET, CLR and Assembly.
+Beginner reverse engineer.

 **GitHub:** [dezhidki](https://github.com/dezhidki) and 🐴